U.S. Senator Cruz leads long-shot Republican bid to overturn Biden's victory

 Majority Leader Mitch McConnell, the Senate’s top Republican, acknowledged Biden’s victory on Dec.
 15 and has urged other Republicans to refrain from objecting on Jan.
 6.

-Republican Senator Pat Toomey of swing state Pennsylvania criticized Cruz and others for undermining the will of voters to choose their leaders and said Trump’s loss in his state is due to the decline in suburban support for the president and loss of support in most rural counties, not fraud.
+Republican Senator Pat Toomey of swing state Pennsylvania, who is set to retire, criticized Cruz and others for undermining the will of voters to choose their leaders and said Trump’s loss in his state is due to the decline in suburban support for the president and loss of support in most rural counties, not fraud.

 “I intend to vigorously defend our form of government by opposing this effort to disenfranchise millions of voters in my state and others,” he said.

+Utah Senator Mitt Romney, the only Republican to vote to impeach Trump for seeking help from a foreign government to investigate his political rival, expressed dismay at his party’s support of the effort to overturn election results.

+“I could never have imagined seeing these things in the greatest democracy in the world.
+Has ambition so eclipsed principle?”
+Romney said in a statement.

-Reporting by Jason Lange, Tim Gardner, Jan Wolfe, Trevor Hunnicutt and Valerie Volcovici; Writing by James Oliphant; Editing by Noeleen Walder, Diane Craft and Daniel Wallis
+Reporting by Jason Lange, Tim Gardner, Jan Wolfe, Trevor Hunnicutt and Valerie Volcovici; Writing by James Oliphant; Editing by Noeleen Walder, Diane Craft, Daniel Wallis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.